opf/openproject/docs/development/data-flow/README.md

 | `autologin` (name is configurable)             | (Optional feature, requires opt-in under Administration > Authentication settings) <br />enables the user to automatically log in again after the session expired (e.g. because the browser was closed).
 It is set when the user checks the '*Stay logged in*' box in the login form.<br /> | Cookie 1 year<br />+ server-side token N days (configurable) | secure<br />httponly<br />Samesite=Lax<br />encrypted | [Code ref](https://github.com/opf/openproject/blob/release/13.0/app/controllers/concerns/accounts/user_login.rb#L19C1-L29) |
 | `op2fa_remember_token`                         | the presence of that cookie suppresses the need for the user to provide a second factor upon login for N days (configurable by administration) if the user selects to do so when entering the 2fa information. | N days (configurable)                                        | secure<br />httponly<br />Samesite=Lax<br />encrypted | [Code ref](https://github.com/opf/openproject/blob/release/13.0/modules/two_factor_authentication/app/controllers/concerns/two_factor_authentication/remember_token.rb#L28-L34) |

 On top of that, for cloud instances:

 - `openproject_cloud_instances` contains a list of instances the user recently accessed.
 - additional technical cookies might be set by the load balancer and intermediate processes (i.e., to remember a sticky load balancer and ensuring subsequent requests are routed similarly).

-# Processing of Personally Identifiable Information
+# Processing of personally identifiable information

 As OpenProject is dealing with user account data, it is processing personally identifiable information (PII).
 This data encompasses: